makovalab/lab-website/content/press_release/2025-09-23/index.md

 +++
-title = "In brief: Certain age-related DNA mutations are less common in human eggs" subtitle = "" date = 2025-09-23T00:00:00
+summary = "UNIVERSITY PARK, Pa. — Unlike other tissues in the human body, human eggs don’t pick up as many mutations in some of their DNA as they age.
+The findings from a new study, published in Science Advances and led by researchers at Penn State, suggests that human eggs — the reproductive cells that, when…" title = "In brief: Certain age-related DNA mutations are less common in human eggs" subtitle = "" date = 2025-09-23T00:00:00